dirkelko/ui5conWorkshop/exercises/ex6/README.md

 ...
 ```

+## Exercise 6.2 - Adapt the value help delegate to use the payload data

-Setting the filters for the filter fields drop down list boxes has to be impolemented in the `getFilterConditions` method of the value help delegate.
+Setting the filters for the filter fields suggestion lists has to be impolemented in the `getFilterConditions` method of the value help delegate.
 Since we now define this with the help of the payload in the XML view we don't have to hard code this behavior for regions, countries, and locations but we retrieve the payload data from the view and create the filters based on that data.
 With this the value help delegate could also be used for other kinds of data.

 **_valuehelp/webapp/delegate/ValueHelp.delegate.js_**